 Recommended by Noel from Travel Photo Discovery

-The city tends to be well loved or a real miss with many visitors, but it’s that love or hate appeal that draws out the best of travelers that knows about Genoa’s past as one of the biggest trading cities of the ancient world and how they amassed so much wealth and power with all these merchant buildings, amazing villas and wonderful public buildings throughout the city.
+The city tends to be well-loved or a real miss with many visitors, but it’s that love or hate appeal that draws out the best of travelers that know about Genoa’s past as one of the biggest trading cities of the ancient world and how they amassed so much wealth and power with all these merchant buildings, amazing villas and wonderful public buildings throughout the city.